medavox/distribackup/docs/report/report.md

 ###Ceph

 Ceph is a distributed file system.
-Designed for use with Storage Area Networks and other types of dedicated file storage hardware, Ceph is aimed more at technically proficient users and industry professionals.
+Designed for use with Storage Area Networks and other types of dedicated file storage hardware, Ceph is aimed more at technically proficient users and industry professionals, as it requires considerable resources and expertise to set up.

 ###Tahoe-LAFS